explodinglabs/explodinglabs.github.io/docs/_posts/jsonrpc/2021-08-24-jsonrpcclient-4-changes.markdown

 title: Changes in Jsonrpcclient 4
 permalink: /jsonrpcclient-4-changes
 ---
-Jsonrpcclient is a Python library providing functions that generate JSON-RPC requests and parse responses.
+Jsonrpcclient is a Python library that creates JSON-RPC requests and parses responses.

 Version 4 is a complete rebuild.